-The stress test performed in relation to credit risk covered a 20% decrease in the market value of bonds in 2023 arising from a widening of credit spreads.
+The stress test performed in relation to credit risk covered a 20% decrease in the market value of corporate bonds in carbon intensive sectors in 2025 arising from a widening of credit spreads.
 The results of this stress testing indicated that the Company is sufficiently capitalised and able to withstand an extreme credit event and maintain a strong solvency position in excess of its risk appetite.